 A: Experience, Environment & Equipment

-A recording engineer has to combine using technical audio software with the critical listening experience of a producer.
-I’ve been doing both for over 25 years.
+Successful engineers combine the use of technical audio software with the critical listening experience of a producer.
+Bob’s been doing both for over 25 years.

-A clean recording needs a reliably quiet environment, free from background noise like the furnace, traffic, neighbors and excess echo.
+The studio provides a reliably quiet environment, free from background noise like a furnace, traffic, neighbors and excess echo.
 Our live room is isolated from the control room, plus three more booths.

 We’ve got more than one nice mic – we can try a variety of studio-grade equipment to find out what sounds best for you!

 A: A better question is, “How much should I budget to finish my song/project?”
-The fee is an hourly rate.
-So it helps to describe your project by style (like rap, country, classical, etc) and complexity (like solo vocal/instrument, trio, band, etc).
-For example, rapping vocals and ad-libs to a finished beat typically takes 2-3 hours, including mixing/mastering with basic production.
+The fee is an hourly rate, so the more prepared you are, the quicker we’ll get to that sound you’re after!
+It helps to describe your project by style (like rap, country, classical, etc) and complexity (like solo vocal/instrument, trio, band, etc).
+For example, recording vocals and harmonies to an accompaniment track typically takes 2-3 hours, including mixing/mastering with basic production.
 Larger projects like albums benefit from some economies of scale.
-The more prepared you are, the quicker we’ll get to that sound you’re after!
+Folks who have tried this in Nashville are pleased with how affordable Waveform Music is!

-A: Please send me an email to schedule a tour or a session.
-Same-day appointments and walk-ins are discouraged because studio time is often booked at least a week out.
-Tours and sessions are generally available on weekdays between 9am and 6pm.
+A: Please email to schedule a tour or a session.
+Walk-ins are discouraged because studio time is typically booked-up one to two weeks out.
+Tours and sessions are generally available on weekdays between 9am and 6pm, by appointment.
 Sessions on certain evenings and weekends can be arranged as necessary.
 Weekend sessions require a $100 deposit in order to hard-book.

 Q: How do I get there?

 A: We’re located inside the colorful Mainframe Studios building at 900 Keosauqua Way, Des Moines, Iowa 50309.
 You can park in what feels like you’re “under” the building – all spots are first come first served.
-Additional parking can be located on this map.
+Additional parking is available in the surface lot off the southeast corner.
 Take the elevator to 4th floor.
 Head down the ramp and keep walking all the way down the hallways to suite 417.

 Q: Do you make beats from scratch?

-A: No, but if you find one you like we can often modify the loops to make sections shorter, longer, etc.
+A: Not usually.
+When you find one you like on the internet, we can often modify the loops to make sections shorter, longer, etc.

 Q: I’m interested in audio production.
 May I watch?

-A: That’s tricky, because most clients are paying for a solitary space to create and experiment – not perform for strangers.
+A: That’s tricky, because most artists really appreciate a solitary space to create – not perform for strangers.
 Ask about scheduling a tour and at least grow your network of friends making a living at this!
 The unvarnished truth and KitKats are always free.

 Q: I’m a student.
 Do you have an internship?

 A: You’re smart to ask, but internships have kind of gone the way of the tape machine.
-If you’re serious, ask your professor or counselor/dean to contact me about a job shadow day.
-I’m a proponent of both trade school and college education, and enjoy helping where I can.
+Consider asking your teacher or counselor/dean to contact Bob about a job shadow interview.

 Q: I’m a nonprofit.
 May I have a discount?

 A: It’s best to describe your recording project, including your charitable purpose, and ask for a quote first.
-You’ll find our rates quite affordable, especially for this level of quality and professionalism.
+You’ll often find our rates affordable for this level of quality and professionalism.

 Q: Who have you worked with that I’ve heard of?

-A: Well that’s awkward – I don’t know who you’ve heard of!
-I’ve helped a huge variety of people with their dreams, from the closet musician around the corner, to podcasters from New York, including artists who have been on national TV.
-But if you must know, I sang backup once for Barry Manilow.
+A: Well that’s awkward – we don’t know who you’ve heard of!
+We’ve helped a wide variety of people with their dreams, from the closet musician around the corner, to podcasters from New York, including artists who have been on national TV.
+But if you must know, Bob sang backup once for Barry Manilow.
 For real!